NorSC/supervisor-search/_supervisors/andrew-turnbull.md

   My preference is for real industry projects either for a specific client or inspired by observation/identification of a real problem or issue (often from placement).
 In many of the most interesting (and successful) cases, the complexity and interest is in identifying and specifying the necessary business processes and constraints rather than in the final application.

+  My personal interests are mainly around enterprise systems, Business Processes, Business Systems, IT operations,  success metrics, transactional processing and systems implementation issues.
+additional_details_msc: >-
+  I have a background of enterprise systems implementation and am more interested in the business rational and functional use of systems and their transactional and master data than the technical programming of them.

-  My personal interests are mainly around enterprise systems, Business Processes, Business Systems, IT operations,  success metrics, transactional processing
+  My personal interests are mainly around enterprise systems, Business Processes, Business Systems, IT operations,  success metrics, transactional processing and systems implementation issues.
+(I would like to investigate "process mining" but haven't managed to free up the time yet.)
 ---